-God of the Harvest was observable in Egypt, Europe and America’s.
+God of the Harvest was observable in Egypt, Europe, and both Americas.

-Greeks had Eleusinian festival where they honoured Demeter as the Corn Mother and reaped single ear of corn in absolute silence.
-(Similar customs were still observed in the 19th century Scotland). *
+Greeks had Eleusinian festival where they honored Demeter as the Corn Mother and reaped a single ear of corn in absolute silence.
+Similar customs were still observed in the 19th century in Scotland.*

 Harvest Moon in popular culture.

 There are few songs with 'Harvest Moon' in the title.
 The most popular being Neil Young's track from 1992 (it was also the title of the album).
 The song was later covered by Cassandra Wilson.

 'Harvest Moon' is also a games series and a movie from 2015.

 *John Matthews' 'The summer of the solstice' (2002, Godsfield Press Ltd)